Jordy-VL/jordy-vl.github.io/pages/blog.md

 between the two.

-**Intelligent Automation** comprises a compelling class of technologies jointly capable of solving major world problems, [when combined with people & organizations:]{.underline}
+**Intelligent Automation** comprises a compelling class of technologies jointly capable of solving major world problems, <ins>when combined with people & organizations</ins>:

 -   A subset of AI for automation of knowledge work